120347 Salacia: Orbit

 Salacia is a non-resonant object with a moderate eccentricity (0.11) and large inclination (23.9°), making it a scattered–extended object in the classification of the Deep Ecliptic Survey and a hot classical Kuiper belt object in the classification system of Gladman et al., which may be the same thing if they are part of a single population that formed during the outward migration of Neptune.
-Salacia's orbit is within the parameter space of the Haumea collisional family, but Salacia is not part of it, as evidenced by the lack of the strong water-ice absorption bands of members of the collisional family.
+Salacia's orbit is within the parameter space of the Haumea collisional family, but Salacia is not part of it, as evidenced by its lack of the strong water-ice absorption bands.

 Physical characteristics

-As of 2019, the total mass of the Salacia–Actaea system is estimated at 4.861 +0.076/−0.074×10^20 kg, with an average system density of 1.5±0.1 g/cm3; Salacia itself is estimated to be around 846 km in diameter.
+As of 2019, the total mass of the Salacia–Actaea system is estimated at 4.861 +0.076/−0.074×10^20 kg, with an average system density of 1.5±0.1 g/cm3; Salacia itself is estimated to be around 838 km in diameter.
 Salacia has the lowest albedo of any known large trans-Neptunian object.
 According to the estimate from 2017 based on an improved thermophysical modelling, the size of Salacia is slightly larger at 866 km and its density therefore slightly lower (calculated at 1.26 g/cm3 with the old mass estimate discussed below).